5 star rating

 • $29.99 / month

-When you start a membership - either a Diamond or a Library Pass - it will go for a month and then renew automatically each month after that.
+If you choose to purchase a Membership, your subscription will go for a month from the start date and then renew automatically each month after that.
 You can easily cancel renewal at any time and your access to the content will just expire on your renewal date.